gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Great,"
 she muttered.
 She had no idea which way the observatory was.
-She wasn't even sure which way Rusty Bridge, and which direction would take her to Heck instead.
+She wasn't even sure which way Rusty Bridge was, and which direction would take her to Heck instead.
 The only thing she *did* know was—